podcast-of-engineers/podcast-of-engineers.github.io/content/about.md

 Co-hosted by passionate engineering enthusiasts (mostly students and engineers-to-be from UTSEUS, Shanghai University), this podcast seeks to inspire and enlighten others about the exciting and ever-evolving world of engineering.

 Engineering without humanity is devoid of soul, that's why humanity is a central topic of our podcast as well.
 We vision a sustainable, healthy, secure, connected, and creative humanity.
 For this, engineers should be armed with multicultural and multidisciplinary knowledge and perspectives.
-That's why we propose this podcast in Chinese :cn:, French :fr: and English :us:, and that's why our discussions can be very vast and deep, covering from time to time literature, ecology, fitness, spirituality, social science, and so on.
+That's why we propose this podcast in Chinese :cn:, French :fr: and English :us:, and that's why our discussions can be very vast and deep, covering from time to time literature, history, languages, ecology, fitness, mindfulness, spirituality, social science, and so on.

 Join us on this journey and gain a new appreciation for the critical role engineers play in shaping our world.